ShujiaHuang/cmdbtools/README.md

 cmdbtools login -k your-genomics-api-key
 ```

-If success, that means you can use CMDB as one of database in command line mode.
+If success, that means you can use CMDB as one of your varaints database in command line mode.

 ## Query a single variant